-Chromebook Student Agreement
+Chromebook and Network & Technology Student Use Agreement

 - HJUHSD retains sole right of possession of all Chromebooks.
 Chromebooks are for educational purposes only.
 Students are encouraged to use the Chromebooks at home and other locations outside of school.
 A wireless or wired Internet connection will be required for most applications.
 Students are expected to bring Chromebooks to school fully charged every day.

 - Students will log into HJUHSD Chromebooks using their HJUHSD Google Apps for Education account only.

 - Students have no expectation of confidentiality or privacy with respect to any use of HJUHSD Chromebooks, other than as specifically provided by law.
 The school may, without prior notice or consent, log, supervise, access, view, monitor, and record use of Chromebooks at any time for any reason related to the operation of the school.

 - Students have no rights, ownership, or expectations of privacy to any data that is, or was, stored on any school device, school network, or any school-issued application and are given no guarantees that data will be retained or destroyed.

 - HJUHSD administrative staff and faculty retain the right to collect and/or inspect at any time, including via electronic remote access and to alter, add or delete installed software or hardware.